filiptammergard/advent-of-code-2021/README.md

-# Advent of Code 2021 TypeScript
+# Advent of Code 2021

-My solutions to the AoC 2021 problems in TypeScript.
+My Advent of Code 2021 solutions in Deno.